trianglesis/Air_Quality_station/sd_card/README.md

 # SD Card dir

-The build will automatically upload the content of this dir into the SD Card.
+Use web server upload feature to add files into this dir